 This CGI influencer is seen wearing clothes that have a futuristic aesthetic.
 They are bold, colorful, and have strong juxtapositions that draw you in.
 To match the brand’s personality, Lil Wavi is given a lot of swagger and oomph.

 He is constantly seen traveling as well.
 In one post he might be seen in New York while in the next one he might be seen in London.
 On one of his trips to Paris, Lil Wavi also teamed up with The Ben Elliot Shop to provide an exclusive look into their art installation.

-It’s been less than a year since Imma stepped into the world of virtual influencers.
+It’s been less than a year since Imma stepped into the world of virtual social media influencers.
 But she is already raising some serious eyebrows with her looks.
-She may be computer-generated but it’s hard to distinguish her from a human.
+She may be computer generated imagery but it’s hard to distinguish her from a human.